MaxtBIT/HyperReconNet/README.md

 </table>

 ### 2. Results of Extra-Experiments on CAVE&KAIST Datasets
 The results obtained on [CAVE Dataset](https://www1.cs.columbia.edu/CAVE/projects/gap_camera/) and [KAIST Dataset](http://vclab.kaist.ac.kr/siggraphasia2017p1/).
 30 scenes of CAVE are used for training, and 10 scenes of KAIST are used for testing.
 The mask of "Baseline" is a constant but it is learnable in "Optimization".
 Note that, there is only **one binary mask** utilized in training and testing.
+Images with a size of 256 * 256 * 28 are used for comparison.
 <table>
    <tr align = "center">
       <td>Mask</td>